-Key components of the Bank's ERM Framework include:
+Key components of the Bank's ERM Framework include but are not limited to:

-- risk and control self-assessments by individual business units - risk assessment of new business initiatives - risk monitoring through the use of Key Risk Indicators ("KRIs") - reporting and analysis of internal and external risk events, and the development of action plans when required - mitigation plans for known operational risks; e.g.: business continuity planning - stress testing and scenario analysis - risk assessment and due diligence regarding third-party service providers, both prior to engagement and as periodic follow-ups - maintenance of appropriate insurance coverage
+- risk and control self-assessments by individual business units - risk assessment of new business initiatives - risk monitoring using Key Risk Indicators ("KRIs") and other risk criteria - reporting and analysis of internal and external risk events, and the development of action plans with follow up for measurement of success, when required - mitigation plans for known operational risks; e.g.: business continuity planning - stress testing and scenario analysis - risk assessment and due diligence regarding third-party service providers, both prior to engagement and as periodic follow-ups - maintenance of appropriate corporate insurance coverage

-As noted above under COVID-19 Pandemic, the Bank's operational risk planning included the possibility of this type of disruption.
+With respect to the COVID-19 Pandemic, the Bank's operational risk planning included the possibility of this type of disruption.
 Several months prior to the beginning of the pandemic, the Bank had already tested its Work from Home Protocol.
 The majority of employees were therefore able to begin working from home immediately after given the directive.
 The Bank added and redesigned certain of its controls to accommodate its Work from Home Protocol.

-Mortgage fraud risk
+Mortgage fraud risk/Misrepresentation

 As part of its normal operations as a mortgage lender, the Bank is exposed to an inherently higher level of fraud risk through the mortgage origination and underwriting processes.
-As mortgage underwriting and mortgage insurance qualification requirements become more stringent, either as a result of changes in regulatory requirements, or through changes in general industry practice, the inherent risk of mortgage fraud such as misrepresentation in mortgage documents can increase.
-This is particularly the case when income qualification rules are tightened within an environment of higher home prices and increasing interest rates.
-As well, the Bank's mortgage lending operations are dependent on a network of RFA Approved mortgage brokers and agents.
-In evaluating mortgage eligibility, the Bank relies on information provided by potential borrowers through their mortgage application driven by the mortgage brokers and agents.
+As mortgage underwriting and mortgage insurance qualification requirements become more stringent, either as a result of changes in regulatory requirements, or through changes in general industry practice, the inherent risk of mortgage misrepresentation in mortgage documents can increase.
+This is particularly the case when income qualification rules are tightened within an environment of increasing home prices and increasing interest rates.
+As well, the Bank's mortgage lending operations are dependent on a network of RFA Approved mortgage brokers and agents, which results in inherent distance between the Bank and the Borrower.

-The Bank has quality control, fraud management, and whistleblower practices in place that are designed to mitigate mortgage fraud risk, by preventing and detecting misrepresentations of borrower information.
+The Bank has quality control, mortgage investigation and misrepresentation, and whistleblower practices in place that are designed to mitigate mortgage fraud risk, by preventing and detecting misrepresentations of borrower information.
 These include enhanced documentation requirements for higher risk borrowers and enhanced due diligence via its rigorous RFA Broker Approval process.
 However, the Bank's financial position and results of operations could be negatively impacted if information is intentionally misleading or does not fairly represent an applicant's financial position, and this is not detected by the Bank's controls.
-This could happen due to inherent limitations in internal controls, which are expected to provide only reasonable, but not absolute, assurance that misstatements due to fraud will be prevented or detected.
+This could happen due to inherent limitations in internal controls, which are expected to provide reasonable, but not absolute assurance that misstatements due to fraud will be prevented or detected.

-In the event the Bank suspects or identifies mortgage fraud or any other misrepresentation on the part of a broker or employee, this could have a material adverse effect on the Bank's financial position and results of operations.
+In the event the Bank suspects or identifies mortgage fraud or any other misrepresentation on the part of an RFA Approved mortgage broker, agent or Bank employee, this could have a material adverse effect on the Bank's financial position and results of operations.